Organizing and Starting a CSSR Operation

 - Describe how a CSSR squad fits into the Incident Command System.

 - Name the four levels in the scope of operations as they pertain to CSSR.

 What is CSSR:

-According to the us National Fire Protection Act (NFPA 1670)’ CSSR is an Operation to conduct safe and effective Search and Rescue operation at collapsed structure incidents involving the Collapsed or Failure of reinforced and unreinforced masonry, concrete, tilt-up and heavy timber construction.
+- According to us National Fire Protection Act (NFPA 1670)’ CSSR is an Operation to conduct safe and effective Search and Rescue operations at collapsed structure incidents involving the Collapsed or Failure of reinforced and unreinforced masonry, concrete, tilt-up, and heavy timber construction.

 The CSSR Squad:

 - An active component of an emergency response system whose purpose is to search for, locate, gain access to, stabilize and extricate trapped victims from a collapsed structure.

 (L)- Squad members rotate positions as Logistics Person

 A brief overview of functions Assigned to the members of a CSSR squad.